leson207/ethereum-etl/DEV.md

 note to remove at data type at the end of use.

 empty to none?
-normlaize address
-docker compose
-update python
-remove service
-remember todo
+normlaize address - i mean the rest which not normalize yet? docker compose update python remove service remember todo
 # Dev:
-- usdt is token0 do not work
 - constrain

 - larger scale